jhaand/HH-spacestate/README.md

 Put the *.php files from the `./php/` folder on the server.  \
 Put the *.png files from the `./share/` folder on the server.

-Or use the installation script from the `./tool/php_install.sh` to set up all the files automatically.
+Or use the installation script `./tool/php_install.sh` to set up all the files automatically.

 Check with `curl`